-Toys — whether store-bought or home-made — coloured our childhoods; we woke up to them in the morning, shampooed them in the bathtub, brushed their hair; dressed them; fed them; lined them up and taught them all we knew before finally tucking them in at night.
+Toys — whether shop-bought or home-made — coloured our childhoods; we woke up to them in the morning, shampooed them in the bathtub, brushed their hair; dressed them; fed them; lined them up and taught them all we knew before finally tucking them in at night.
 Whatever type of toys we had, we treated them like both friends and children.
-For Mackenzie, a 22-year old college student living in Los Angeles, those toys were Calico Critters — actually, they still are.
+For Mackenzie, a 22-year old college student living in Los Angeles, those toys were Calico Critters (known as Sylvanian Families in the UK and everywhere else in the world) — actually, they still are.
 Although Mackenzie ostensibly outgrew toys a while back — “it gets weird to collect dolls past a certain age and kids would bully you for that” — she always knew she would reunite with them one day: “I said to myself that when I was old enough for it to be cool for me to have a ton of Calico Critters, I’m going all out.”
 And all out she went.
-Now, her love of the tiny toys is central to her TikTok presence, where her Calico Critters posts spike at over half a million views.
+Now, her love of the tiny toys is central to her TikTok presence, where her Sylvanian Famililes posts spike at over half a million views.

 All over the internet — but, of course, especially on TikTok — teens and young adults are finding more and more niche and precise subcultures to ascribe to, and digging deeper and deeper into their psyches (sometimes to the point of over-diagnosing themselves), perhaps in the hopes of excavating a fully healed and fully baked version of themselves to present to the post-COVID world.
 And toys are playing a role in that process.